Arda-cards/helm-deploy-pipeline-action/README.md

 | `src/main/cloudformation/post-install.cfn.yml` | no       | If present, applied after the helm deployment                    |
 | `src/main/helm/`                               | yes      | `values.yaml` and `values-`*purpose*`.yaml` configure the chart. |

-The action will add a tag for `Environment` (see below) to every CloudFormation element created.
+The action will add tags for `Infrastructure` (see below) to every CloudFormation element created.

 ## Locating the cluster